xsquared93/lambda-calculus-interpreter/README.md

+# Lambda Calculus Interpreter

+## Overview
 This is a lambda calculus interpreter; it captures the process of beta reduction.
 It works on most examples in introductory material on the lambda calculus.

-Features that could be added:
+## Features to add
-- an environment; this will allow to name lambdas.
+- [ ] an environment - this will allow to name lambdas.

-This was implemented using MIT-Scheme and Emacs.
+## Developed with
+- Emacs; and
+- MIT-Scheme.

+# Thanks
+This interpreter was influenced by by the interpreter in `Structure and Interpretation of Computer Programs`.